SatyajitKumarKhawas/SIH_STREAMLIT_USING_PICKLE/README.md

 ## Example

-###For instance, selecting "Milk" for "West" zone in "Winter" 2034 will display the predicted price of Gram Dal for the selected month.
+###For instance, selecting "Milk" for "West" zone in "Autumn" 2034 will display the predicted price of Gram Dal for the selected month.

 ![image](https://github.com/user-attachments/assets/bd2db0c3-68e4-46ef-b374-b8a69ea438ea)